orchidsoftware/orchid.software/source/en/docs/installation.md

 ## Static Resource Publishing

-By default, static files (css / js) are distributed through application routes, this is the best balance between configuration and change tracking, but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having difficulty):
+By default, static files (css / js) are distributed through application routes, this is the best balance between configuration and change tracking, but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):

  ```php
 php artisan orchid:link